CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 #### OPS.2.1.A14 Emergency Preparedness for Outsourcing [Emergency Response Officer]

-There SHOULD exist an outsourcing contingency plan that includes the components of the outsourcing customer, the outsourcing service provider and the associated interfaces.
-In the emergency provision concept for outsourcing, the responsibilities, contacts and processes between the outsourcing customer and the outsourcing service provider SHOULD be regulated.
+There SHOULD exist an emergency preparedness concept for outsourcing, which includes the components of the outsourcing customer, the outsourcing service provider and the associated interfaces.
+In the emergency preparedness concept for outsourcing, the responsibilities, contact persons and processes between the outsourcing customer and the outsourcing service provider SHOULD be regulated.
 The outsourcing customer SHOULD control the implementation of the outsourcing service provider's emergency measures.
 It should be done to common emergency exercises of outsourcing customers and outsourcing service providers.

 #### OPS.2.1.A15 Orderly termination of an outsourcing relationship [Head of Procurement]

 The contract with the outsourcing service provider SHOULD regulate all aspects of the termination of the service relationship, both for a planned and an unplanned termination of the contract.
 It SHOULD be ensured that termination of the service relationship with the outsourcing service provider does not affect the outsourcing client's business.

 The outsourcing customer SHOULD receive all information and data after the completion.
-The outsourcing service provider SHOULD delete all data after the return has been completed.
+The outsourcing service provider SHOULD safely delete all data after the return.

 ### 3.3 Requirements for increased protection requirements